drewcummins/hodlol/README.md

     npm run dev -- my.trader --symbol BTC --amount 0.5

 ### Backtesting
-Running a trader and placing live trades should be _absolute last_ thing you do.
+Running a trader and placing live trades should be the _absolute last_ thing you do.
 Hodlol is all about backtesting.

 #### Running A Backtest
-Running a backtest is done exactly like running a regular trader, but adding the backtest flag:
+Running a backtest is done exactly like running a regular trader, but adding the backtest (`-b` or `--backtest`) flag:

     npm run dev -- my.trader --symbol BTC --amount 0.5 -b

 This will ask you to put in the date range you'd like to grab data for.
-The `Backfiller` will then go and download the necessary OHLCV data to run the backtest, save a scenario file for future use, and run your trader against this data, mocking all orders and balances.
+The [`Backfiller`](src/models/backfiller.ts) will then go and download the necessary OHLCV data to run the backtest, save a scenario file for future use, and run your trader against this data, mocking all orders and balances.

-To test against this with a different trader, simply point the backtest flag at the newly generates scenario file:
+To test against this with a different trader, simply point the backtest flag at the newly generated scenario file:

     npm run dev -- another.trader --symbol BTC --amount 0.5 -b scenarios/my.scenario

 ### Full Paranoia Verification
-Since hodlol accesses sensitive shit like your _money_, it's fair to be cautious around the sanctity of the code.
+Since hodlol accesses sensitive shit, it's fair to be cautious around the sanctity of the code.
 If there end up being more contributors, you should make sure the commit you're checking out is verified by me/someone you trust.
 Github puts a little "verified" flag on all such commits; you can also verify a commit locally with `git verify-commit <commit>`.

 However, if you want to go full paranoid nutter, you should find my public key on a keyserver like https://pgp.mit.edu and verify that the commit you checked out is, in fact, authentic.
 You do this by finding `HEAD` in your `.git` directory and splitting out the signature and commit into separate files, then running `gpg --verify commit.sig commit` once you've added my public key to your keyring.
 This should be about as secure as you can be, assuming you trust me.